Dear Darling

 Milliman, restaurant music research.

 These are measured outcomes, not atmosphere.
-See the full commercial case for restaurant acoustics.

 Anyone can fit speakers to a ceiling.
 The harder and more valuable work is deciding how a room should feel, and then making it feel that way reliably, service after service.